Chrislee187/ZMachineLib/README.md

 There are many other V3 programs available in the historical source archive

 # Todos

-* Now V3 support is pretty solid look at implementing support and a full test against B43

 Some things I've been thinking about doing;